h2oai/sparkling-water/examples/README.md

 ./gradlew build
 ```

-- Then set MASTER to the IP address of where your Spark Master Node is launched and set SPARK_HOME to the location of your Spark installation.
-In the example below the path for SPARK_HOME is the default location of Spark preinstalled on a CDH5 cluster.
-Please change MASTER below:
+2. Set `MASTER` to the IP address of where your Spark Master Node is launched and set `SPARK_HOME` to the location of your Spark installation.
+In the example below the path for `SPARK_HOME` is the default location of Spark preinstalled on a CDH5 cluster.
+Please change `MASTER` below:

 ```
 export MASTER="spark://mr-0xd9-precise1.0xdata.loc:7077"
 export SPARK_HOME="/opt/cloudera/parcels/CDH-5.2.0-1.cdh5.2.0.p0.11/lib/spark"
 ```

-- Launch Sparkling Shell:
+3. Launch Sparkling Shell:

 ```
 ./bin/sparkling-shell
 ```
+---
+<a name="ImportData"></a>
 ## Import Data from HDFS

-The initialization of H2O remains the same with the exception of importing data from a HDFS path.
+The initialization of H2O remains the same, with the exception of importing data from a HDFS path.
 Please change path variable below to one suitable for your data.

 ```scala
 import org.apache.spark.h2o._